vetty88/Employee-Schedule-Generator/README.md

 ## Usage

-This project can be used for undefined.
+This project can be used for generating employee contact details for a team, visually displaying a team structure and roles.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 For more examples, please refer to the Documentation